 Interested in learning more about medical care in conjunction with a CPS case?
 Come back to our blog tomorrow.

 If you are interested in learning more about CPS investigations, please come back to our blog tomorrow.
-From experience, I can tell you that parents who are in the dark regarding matters related to CPS are concerned are some of the most anxiety-filled parents in any family law case.
+From experience, I can tell you that parents who are in the dark regarding matters related to CPS are concerned and are some of the most anxiety-filled parents in any family law case.
 CPS will do little to keep you to teach you about the process.
 It is up to you to learn on your own how these cases work.

 In the meantime, if you have any questions about Texas family law, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where your questions can be answered and addressed directly.